Titor07/MyAdvent2022/README.md

 Using reducing is not obvious, I finally chosed to make a loop to treat my input ...
 I'm looking to change that in the next few days.
 But reducing seems to be powerful !

+## Day 4

+### Javascript

+Just one thing : don't forget to map after splitting a string Execpt that nothing to report